Prohibited action complaints

 - Accompanying a WorkSafeBC prevention officer on a safety inspection

-- A layoff resulting from WorkSafeBC issuing a stop-work order
+- Being laid off as a result of WorkSafeBC issuing a stop-work order

 If your employer has not paid you as required by the Workers Compensation Act or Occupational Health and Safety Regulation, you can file a failure to pay wages complaint.